dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 in Simply Lift and Exploring Lift, so I won't give a complete commentary on the code here.
 However, the following points are worth emphasising:

-When user makes the initial GET request on eventcreate.html, when line (2) of the create snippet method is executed, eventRV.is is called for the first time on this eventRV instance.
+When the user makes the initial GET request on eventcreate.html, when line (2) of the create snippet method is executed, eventRV.is is called for the first time on eventRV.
-As we have not yet initialised eventRV elsewhere, eventRV initialises itself calling Event.create, the default function specified when we declared eventRV.
+As we have not yet initialised eventRV elsewhere, eventRV initialises itself with a new Event instance;
+the result of calling Event.create, the default function specified when we declared eventRV.

 However, if create is being called on a PUT request, which would occur on a form reload after validation has failed,